 As a volunteer here, you can experience personal satisfaction, lifelong learning, and wonderful friendships through your work with the staff and fellow volunteers.
 Whether you are interested in volunteering for a single event or serving on a standing committee, your help is invaluable!

 Here is a sample of the opportunities waiting for you through the Friends organization:

 Gift Shop: Volunteers work in our lovely gift shop helping visitors with purchases, operating the cash register, and keeping merchandise displays orderly.
 Training is provided by staff and experienced volunteers.
 Gift shop hours are 10 a.m. to 4 p.m.
 Monday through Friday.
 Volunteers generally work 3 hour shifts in the morning or afternoon.

-Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Art in the Arboretum Show & Sale (held in November each year) or the BeFriend a Tree Sale program.
+Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Art in the Arboretum Show & Sale (held in November each year) or other special programs.

 The continued success of the Arboretum depends in large part on our ever-growing group of dedicated volunteers.
 Below are some of our current volunteer opportunities:

 Gardening: For various aspects of the Arboretum.
 Volunteers weed, plant, mulch, monitor, and enjoy the Gardens.
 Garden volunteers learn about our native plants and weeds, basic botany, plant care and ecological relationships.
 All tools and training are provided.
 Individuals and groups are welcome.
 One-time, biweekly, or weekly schedules are available.
 We currently have opportunities in the following areas: Container Care, Main Garden Maintenance, Japanese Gardens, Rose Garden, Vegetable Garden, Children’s Garden, Butterfly Garden, Water Garden/Pond Maintenance, Herb Garden, Carpentry, and Greenhouse.